 A German press account spoke of the innovative forging techniques of the blacksmiths, the eagle’s warm, golden tone, the “half raised head, calm and sublime,” the whole sculpture releasing “a sense of it being a perfect conception of nature resting.
 It represents inviolable force and size with a feeling of superior vigilance.”

-Room interiors of the German exhibit were once used as added rooms to Mr. Wanamaker’s suite of offices, and an angel from the exhibit was long used in Wanamaker Christmas and Easter displays, both in Philadelphia and New York.
+Room interiors of the German exhibit were once used as added rooms to Mr. Wanamaker’s suite of offices, and an angel from the exhibit (pictured below) was long used in Wanamaker Christmas and Easter displays, both in Philadelphia and New York.

 Filmmaker Steven Spielberg grew up in nearby Haddon Heights, N.J., and he uses the Eagle as a touchstone and icebreaker when visiting the area: “When I was young and my parents went shopping at Wanamaker’s in Philadelphia they used to put me under the eagle and have me there for an hour and a half, alone…because I was impossible to shop with,” he said in 1994.
 “My job was not to wander—no nannies, no babysitters…So they would go around Wanamaker’s and I would sit there terrified because there was this eagle over me, there were a million people and there were nuns playing the organ.
 I used to dread more than anything being stuck under that eagle.”
 In 2007 he embellished further: “My mom used to park me under the eagle and I would dream.
 I felt the statue of the eagle would protect me from the terrifying live organ music.”